AbdulmalikAlayande/xano-ai-hackathon/README.md

 ## 📧 Support

-For issues, questions, or contributions, please refer to the project repository or contact the API maintainers.
+For issues, questions, or contributions, please refer to the project repository or contact the API maintainer at [alaabdulmalik03@gmail.com](mailto:alaabdulmalik03@gmail.com).

 ---

-**Last Updated:** December 2024
+**Last Updated:** December 2025